-Obviously, if you’re in the land of lakes, you have to put one or two on your itinerary.
-Mille Lacs is the second largest lake in the state and is 40-feet deep.
+If you’re in the land of lakes, you must put one or two on your itinerary.
+Mille Lacs is the second-largest lake in the state and is 40 feet deep.

 It’s also the most popular lake for fishing, where you can find everything from Smallmouth Bass and Northern Pike to Jump Perch.

-While you’re there, make sure to stop at the Soo Line Trail Campground.
-It’s a few miles from the lake and has a perfect base for exploring the lake and catching a ton of fish, especially Walleye.
+While you’re there, stop at the Soo Line Trail Campground.
+It’s a few miles from the lake and has a perfect base for exploring the lake and catching many fish, especially Walleye.

-If you have a love for abandoned places and the eerie charm they hold, you can satisfy your interests in Minnesota.
+If you love abandoned places and their eerie charm, you can satisfy your interests in Minnesota.
 The state has a number of abandoned places, from banks and homes to superstores.

 Here’s a route of nine abandoned or haunted places in Minnesota that’s over 800 miles long.
 You can take the full route or do parts of it, depending on the time on your hands.

 - Hadley Bank: Hadley is a small town in Minnesota, which was founded in 1879.
-At the time of its incorporation in 1903, the town had 161 residents.
-Over time, the number fell down to only 61.
-The Hadley Bank is a symbol of abandonment in the town, covered in irregularly growing vines and reclaimed by nature due to lack of use.
+At its incorporation in 1903, the town had 161 residents.
+Over time, the number fell to only 61.
+The Hadley Bank symbolizes abandonment in the town, covered in irregularly growing vines and reclaimed by nature due to lack of use.

-- UMore Park: Definitely one of the strangest abandoned places in Minnesota, the UMore Park was previously named Gopher Ordnance Works.
-The factory made gunpowder during the second world war.
-However, it closed down at the end of the war and has been abandoned since then.
-Some sources report that it’s going to be torn down, so it might not be there when you visit.
+- UMore Park: One of the strangest abandoned places in Minnesota, UMore Park was previously named Gopher Ordnance Works.
+The factory made gunpowder during the Second World War.
+However, it closed at the war’s end and has been abandoned since then.
+Some sources report that it will be torn down, so it might not be there when you visit.

-- Mills Ruins Park: The park has some amenities and walking paths, but most of it is still crumbled remains.
-It’s an ode to the flour mills that used to operate in the area.
-Besides offering insight into the state’s history, the park also offers spine-chilling views, especially in the evenings.
+- Mills Ruins Park: The park has some amenities and walking paths, but most remain crumbled.
+It’s an ode to the flour mills operating in the area.
+Besides offering insight into the state’s history, the park offers spine-chilling views, especially in the evenings.

 - Taconite Harbor: Being a ghost town in Minnesota, Taconite Harbor was built to habitat the employees who worked in taconite mines in the region.
 The town began to disappear when taconite’s demand ceased.
 Today, you’ll be welcomed by overgrown weeds and empty spaces.